Published

 - Descript: Transcription and editing in one tool, free and premium plans.

-- Hindenburg Journalist ($95): Designed for podcasters, with a free trial.
+- Hindenburg Journalist (ninety five dollars): Designed for podcasters, with a free trial.

 Hosting and Publishing on a Budget